puhach/ai-dermatologist/README.md

 6. Place the training, validation, and test images in the `data/` folder, at `data/train/`, `data/valid/`, and `data/test/`, respectively.
 Each folder should contain three sub-folders (`melanoma/`, `nevus/`, `seborrheic_keratosis/`), each containing representative images from one of the three image classes.

-You are free to use any coding environment of your choice to solve this mini project!
-In order to rank your results, you need only use a pipeline that culminates in a CSV file containing your test predictions.
+In order to rank the results, the model creates a CSV file containing test predictions.

 ## Create a Model

-Use the training and validation data to train a model that can distinguish between the three different image classes.  (_After training, you will use the test images to gauge the performance of your model._)
+The training and validation data are used to train a model that can distinguish between the three different image classes.
+After training, the model performance can be gauged with respect to the test images.

-If you would like to read more about some of the algorithms that were successful in this competition, please read [this article](https://arxiv.org/pdf/1710.05006.pdf) that discusses some of the best approaches.
+If you like to read more about some of the algorithms that were successful in this competition, please read [this article](https://arxiv.org/pdf/1710.05006.pdf) that discusses some of the best approaches.
 A few of the corresponding research papers appear below.
 - Matsunaga K, Hamada A, Minagawa A, Koga H. [“Image Classification of Melanoma, Nevus and Seborrheic Keratosis by Deep Neural Network Ensemble”](https://arxiv.org/ftp/arxiv/papers/1703/1703.03108.pdf).
 International Skin Imaging Collaboration (ISIC) 2017 Challenge at the International Symposium on Biomedical Imaging (ISBI).
 - Daz IG. [“Incorporating the Knowledge of Dermatologists to Convolutional Neural Networks for the Diagnosis of Skin Lesions”](https://arxiv.org/pdf/1703.01976.pdf).
 International Skin Imaging Collaboration (ISIC) 2017 Challenge at the International Symposium on Biomedical Imaging (ISBI). ([**github**](https://github.com/igondia/matconvnet-dermoscopy))
 - Menegola A, Tavares J, Fornaciali M, Li LT, Avila S, Valle E. [“RECOD Titans at ISIC Challenge 2017”](https://arxiv.org/abs/1703.04819).
 International Skin Imaging Collaboration (ISIC)  2017 Challenge at the International Symposium on Biomedical Imaging (ISBI). ([**github**](https://github.com/learningtitans/isbi2017-part3))

-While the original challenge provided additional data (such as the gender and age of the patients), we only provide the image data to you.
-If you would like to download this additional patient data, you may do so at the competition [website](https://challenge.kitware.com/#phase/5840f53ccad3a51cc66c8dab).
+While the original challenge provided additional data (such as the gender and age of the patients), I use only image data in this project.
+If you want to download this additional patient data, you may do so at the competition [website](https://challenge.kitware.com/#phase/5840f53ccad3a51cc66c8dab).

 All three of the above teams increased the number of images in the training set with additional data sources.
 If you'd like to expand your training set, you are encouraged to begin with the [ISIC Archive](https://isic-archive.com/#images).

 ## Evaluation